Cryental/MemoryJSON/README.md

 This library will allow you to create trainers very easily with JSON files, without working on codes.

 #### Warning!
 Please do not use this library for multi player games.
 I created this library to create single player trainers easily.
-You will get banned if you use it in multi player and it's your own risk.
+You will get banned if you use it in multi player, please use this at your own risk.

-Example offsets are all dummy, it won't work in real game.
+Example offsets are all dummy offsets, they won't work in the real game.

 This project is under development.
 Do not use for production.